Early College Awareness & Persistence Counselor

 - Can initiate, plan, and execute concurrent, deadline-driven projects from beginning to end with flawless attention to detail;

-- Seeks to work at a fast-paced, highly collaborative, compassionate, start-up organization, where entrepreneurialism, innovation, feedback, and disrupting the status quo for the benefit of children are valorized; and
+- Excited to work at a fast-paced, highly collaborative, compassionate, start-up organization, where entrepreneurialism, innovation, feedback, and disrupting the status quo for the benefit of children are valorized; and

 To apply, upload a resume and cover letter that outlines your candidacy.
 Your cover letter should explain in detail your qualifications for the position.
 Resumes without cover letters will not be reviewed.